Unipotent Ideals and Harish-Chandra Bimodules: Unipotent infinitesimal characters: exceptional groups

 which is $W$-conjugate to $\rho/4$.
 Note that there is an isomorphism $\mathrm{Spin}(6) \simeq \mathrm{SL}(4)$.
 And indeed, the unipotent infinitesimal character attached to the universal cover of the principal orbit in $\mathfrak{sl}(4)$ is $\rho/4$, see Proposition \ref{prop:centralcharacterbirigidcover}(i). \end{example}

-\subsection{Unipotent infinitesimal characters: exceptional groups}
+\section{Unipotent infinitesimal characters: exceptional groups}

 Let $G$ be a simple exceptional group, and let $\widetilde{\OO}$ be a $G$-equivariant nilpotent cover.
 Following the recipe outlined in Section \ref{subsec:unipotentcentralchars} one can, in principle, compute the infinitesimal character of $I_0(\widetilde{\OO})$.
 Here, we will sketch the procedure and give some examples.
-In the forthcoming paper \cite{MBMat}, we will carry out this procedure in all cases to produce a complete list of unipotent infinitesimal characters in exceptional types.
+In \cite{MBM}, we carry out this procedure in all cases to produce a complete list of unipotent infinitesimal characters in exceptional types.

 \begin{enumerate} \item Find a Levi subgroup $L \subset G$ and a birationally rigid cover $\widetilde{\mathbb{O}}_L$ such that $\widetilde{\mathbb{O}} = \mathrm{Bind}^G_L \widetilde{\mathbb{O}}_L$. \item Find a Levi subgroup $K \subset L$ and a rigid orbit $\mathbb{O}_K$ such that $\mathbb{O}_L = \Ind^L_K \mathbb{O}_K$ (for this, one can use the results of \cite{deGraafElashvili}). \item Compute $\gamma_0(\mathbb{O}_K)$.
 For the six `bad' orbits in Proposition \ref{prop:mult1ideals}, this computation is carried out in Appendix \ref{SS_m_sing}.
 In all other cases, there is a unique multiplicity 1 primitive ideal with $V(I) = \overline{\mathbb{O}}_K$, computed by Premet in \cite[Secs 3-5]{Premet2013}, which must coincide with $I_0(\OO_K)$, see Proposition \ref{prop:mult1ideals}.
 For the reader's convenience, a full list of unipotent infinitesimal characters attached to rigid orbits in exceptional types is provided in Table \ref{table:exceptional} after Appendix \ref{SS_m_sing}.